oracleot/customer-reviews-scraper/README.md

-# Customer Reviews Scraper
+# User Reviews Scraper

-Customer reviews go a long way in helping businesses and individuals make mission-critical decisions.
+User reviews go a long way in helping businesses and individuals make mission-critical decisions.
 Hence, the creation of apps like this, that helps to scrape the internet for useful information.

 This version of the app is designed for movie lovers to check out reviews of movies by critics and the audience, from the famous Rotten Tomatoes (an American review-aggregation website for film and television)